Jerry DaVanon: Astros

 DaVanon began the 1975 season in the minor leagues once more.
 However, in late July, Astros starting shortstop Roger Metzger was injured.
 Larry Milbourne filled in briefly, but DaVanon was called up on August 1.
 In his first shot at a starting job in over six years, DaVanon responded with his best hitting as a major leaguer to date, as he batted .274 in 25 games in August, mostly at shortstop but also at second base.
 He also hit his first major league home run since 1969 on August 11 off Harry Parker of the Cardinals.
 He finished the season batting .278.

 1976 found DaVanon in the majors for the entire season for the first time since 1971.
 Although he was still relegated to a reserve role behind Metzger and Rob Andrews, he set career highs in almost every category, batting .290 with 20 RBI, which doubled his previous career high of 10, in 61 games.
 After the season, however, he was headed back to the Cardinals once again, this time being traded with pitcher Larry Dierker for outfielder Bob Detherage and catcher Joe Ferguson.

 In the 1976-1977 offseason, he made an appearance on Hollywood Squares as a contestant.
 At the end of the show, host Peter Marshall said he would appreciate it if he would bobble a ball hit by Pete LaCock, who played for the Chicago Cubs.
 LaCock is the son of Marshall.

 Fourth Cardinals stint

 Despite his 1976 season, DaVanon once again found himself buried at the end of the Cardinals bench behind Garry Templeton, Mike Tyson, Don Kessinger and Mike Phillips.
+This trade also marked the only time in MLB history that a team has traded for the same player 3 times.
 In the first month of the season, he was only able to get into nine games, in which he failed to get a hit in eight at bats.
 He was released on May 11, at which point he retired to return to his home in Houston.